spinicist/riesling/docs/op.rst

     Changes the operation to work on 6D ``channels`` datasets.
 The extra dimension (channels) is also not affected.

-reg
+prox
 ---

-Applies regularization to an image.
+Applies a proximal operator, i.e. regularization to an image.
 Useful to check what the impact of the regularizer during ``admm`` will be.
+See the ADMM documentation for how the regularizers work.
+Only the straightforward regularizers available in ``admm`` are available in ``prox``.
+For instance, TGV regularization is formalated as two simultaneous optimization problems and so cannot be applied to a standalone image.

 *Usage*